-People who used the service and relatives were visited by the assistant managers and coordinators and asked about the service provision.
-They told us that the assistant managers and coordinators worked as part of the team in providing care and support and asked them at all visits if the service was providing what they required.
+People who used the service were visited by the registered manager and senior carer and asked about the service provision.
+The registered manager told us that they worked as part of the team in providing care and support and asked them at all visits if the service was providing what they required.
 People we spoke with were very happy about the care and support provided by the service.
-We were told that staff were very respectful and caring and carried out their role in a professional manner.
-One relative said "Staff provide the care the way my relative likes it, very respectful to both of us".
+We were told that staff were very respectful and carried out their role in a professional manner.
+One person said "Staff provide the care the way I like it, very respectful".

 The people we spoke with said they were well informed and were also involved in the care being delivered.
-The care plans we looked at had all been signed and agreed, however not all of the care plan review records looked at had been signed by people or their relatives or the staff who had completed the review.
-People and relatives told us that the care was what they required from the service.
-Two relatives told us that they had recommended T L Care (NW) Limited to friends as the care was very good.
+The care plans we looked at had all been signed and agreed, and all of the care plan review records looked at had been signed by people.
+People told us that the care was what they required from the service.

-Most people and relatives were mainly happy with the continuity of care staff.
-They said "The same care staff visit, lots of them but they're all good".
-However, another said "We do get a lot of different staff.
-My relative gets anxious when different carers visit; would be better to have less staff more continuity".
-Another commented "The staff are so busy and not enough of them at times".
+All of the people were happy with the continuity of care staff.
+They said "The same care staff visit, lots of them but they're all very good".
+Another said "There is a team of regular care staff and I know them all".
+Another commented "The staff are so busy but they always do what I need and actually probably stay a little longer than they should".